SportMeister

-After four weeks of pre-season games, seventeen action filled regular season weeks and three weekends of intense playoff football, it all goes on the line in Santa Clara come Monday morning when the Carolina Panthers and Denver Broncos square off for the NFL championship in Super Bowl 50.
+After four weeks of pre-season games, seventeen action filled regular season weeks and three weekends of intense playoff football, it all goes on the line in Santa Clara come Monday morning when the Carolina Panthers and Denver Broncos square off for the NFL championship in Super Bowl 50.images

 Whatever your interest in the game, as a diehard fan like many of us, or a casual observer, the Super Bowl is always one of the biggest sporting events of the year and well worth watching, no matter who is playing and that for us Aussies it is played on a Monday morning.